drabdou/QrMobi/README.md

  ### Version 1: Client Side ( Access to relative features/ management of account and/or pay bills)
  ### Version 2: Handler Side ( Access to relative features/ management of account and/or create bills)

- Below are some screenshots of the main process: ( The app has also some other cool features )
+ Below are some screenshots of the main process: ( The app contains many other features as well )

 Authentication view: